sqlpad/sqlpad/README.md

 I will merge any pull requests for feature additions so long as

-- an issue is opened in advance to get permission
 - the pull request is backwards compatible with the current version of SqlPad
+- an issue is opened in advance to give a heads up

-If the pull request if for a bug fix no advance permission is necessary.
+If the pull request is for a bug fix no advance permission is necessary.

 ## More Screenshots